 Did You Know?
 Plywood cabinets cost 10-20% more than the same size cabinets made of particle board.
 Also, you should budget more if you are looking to install 3/4 inch plywood cabinets instead of the 1/2 inch plywood, as its more durable and longer lasting.

-The table below shows the average prices for a single unit of a plywood kitchen cabinet purchased from a licensed contractor.
+The table above shows the average prices for a single unit of a plywood kitchen cabinet purchased from a licensed contractor.

 Factors That Increase Cabinet Installation Cost